Similes for Blind: As Blind As Comparisons

 2. As Blind as Oedipus

-Meaning: That simile for a character blind to his flaws conveys a layered, tragic blindness, rooted in denial, self-realization, and the painful cost of truth uncovered too late.
+Meaning: That simile for a character blind to his flaws conveys a layered, tragic blindness, rooted in denial, and self-realization.

 Example Sentences: